Qitmeer/whitepaper/WhitePaper/2B Issuance.md

 There is a special token named LICENSE in OP_TOKEN.
 Licenses are held by renowned expects or organizations with public credibility.
 Any entitity planing to issue a token needs to be warranted a license.
 Since license is also a token, it is able to be transfered between peers.
 However, license transfer can be tracked through transaction history, so the originator would be very cautious in case transfering to a wrong hand.

 ### Issue a license
 Licenses are all generated in genesis block and distribted to 100 preserved committe members.
-One smallest unit of HLC (SAND) represents a license,  one block has 100 HLC,  1 HLC= 10^8   SAND , so we have 10 ^10 license in total, which is sufficient for asset issurance.
+One smallest unit of HLC (SAND) represents a license,  one block has 100 HLC,  1 HLC= 10^8   SAND , so we have 10 ^10 license in total, which is sufficient for asset issuance.

 ### warrant a license
 Oraganizations must be warranted a license to issue assets.
 They can request license from any committe member.
 Once approved, they would receive a special token transfer from the commitee member and the token is the license.
-### Issurance assets
+### Issuance assets
 Once warranted a license, organizations are able to issue assets.
 Assets cannot be built from the air, they required equal amount smallest unit (sand) of HLC to be converted.
 We also call the process as token mint.
 Just like to mint a gold coin requires the same weight of gold sands, tokens need same amount HLC sands.
 The advantage is not only that the token has a value support by underlying currency but also that all tokens and HLC are invovled in the same ecosytem, which would improve the liquidity and make whole network healthier.

 ### Transfer